HamidTurker/hamidturker.github.io/_pages/about.md

   - /about.html
 ---

 I am a Research Fellow at University College London, in the [Coen Lab](https://coen-lab.com/)!
-Click [here](https://github.com/user-attachments/files/24649750/CV_2026Jan15.pdf) to download my full CV or go [here](https://hamidturker.github.io/cv/) for the abridged online version.
+You can find my [full CV](https://github.com/user-attachments/files/24649750/CV_2026Jan15.pdf) here, or go to the [abridged online](https://hamidturker.github.io/cv/) version here.

 My Research
 ============